 Deciding on the scale of your mood

 “On a scale of X to Y, how are you?” is the basic question you are going to answer every day.
 Usually, the scale is divided into equal parts of negative & positive values (moods) and optionally a neutral (neither positive nor negative) mood.
-So, first of all, you should clarify if you even feel like there is a neutral mood in your mood spectrum.
+So, firstly, you should clarify if you even feel like there is a neutral mood in your mood spectrum.
 Or, if you can always see a tendency towards a rather positive or negative mood.

 Once you’ve cleared that up, you need to choose the correct scale.
 If you are going to use a neutral mood, you need to choose an odd scale (3, 5, 7, 9, etc.).
 If you don’t want to use a neutral mood, you need to choose an even scale (2, 4, 6, 8, etc.).